matveeve/ToyRobot/README.md

 ```
 java -jar target/ToyRobot-1.0-SNAPSHOT.jar
 ```
-6. Copy the sequence of commands and paste in the command line, for example:
+6. Copy the sequence of commands and paste in the command line and push Enter, for example:
 ```
 PLACE 2,3,SOUTH
 MOVE
 REPORT
 ```
-7. Push Enter.
+7. To stop the application close the console window.